 Lymph and detox may sound like a strange subject.

-Lymph and Detox
+Lymph and detox

 The importance of the lymphatic system is vital for health.

-- The lymph carries away unwanted protein and large particles of waste matter away from cells and tissues, which cannot be removed by any other means.
+- the lymph carries away unwanted protein and large particles of waste matter away from cells and tissues, which cannot be removed by any other means

-Lymph is the waste eliminating function of the body and without the lymphatic system, the body is not designed to survive beyond 24 hours.
+Lymph is the waste eliminating function of the body, and without the lymphatic system, the body is not designed to survive beyond 24 hours.

-In the body, nutrients and oxygen are transported to tissues and cells via the blood stream.

-Arterial pressure forces the blood through tiny capillaries and out into the interstitial spaces to enable the nutrients and oxygen to be exchanged for waste, which the cells have produced.
+In the body, nutrients and oxygen are transported to tissues and cells via the bloodstream; arterial pressure forces the blood through tiny capillaries and out into the interstitial spaces to enable the nutrients and oxygen to be exchanged for waste, which the cells have produced.

 This opalescent liquid carries the wastes and toxic products from the minute channels into larger lymphatic vessels and on through the lymph nodes.

-In this way the lymphatic system works ceaselessly to clear toxicity detoxing and reducing mucus and waste; The tiny microscopic network of these lymph channels resembles blood capillaries, except that they are finer in many ways.
+The lymph nodes filter the fluid to remove impurities and dead cells; they are also a place where antibodies fight infection, after purification at the nodes the fluid is returned to the blood; n this way the lymphatic system works ceaselessly to clear toxicity detoxing and reducing mucus and waste; the tiny microscopic network of these lymph channels resembles blood capillaries, except that they are finer in many ways.

-Instead it’s nourishing water balancing and eliminative functions, are mostly dependant on gravity and natural pressures of muscles, which occur when the body moves.
+The lymph system is like the blood system, except while the action of the heart muscle powers the blood system, the lymphatic system has no prime mover; instead, it’s nourishing water balancing and eliminative functions, are mostly dependant on gravity and natural pressures of muscles, which occur when the body moves.

-Together the muscle contractions, body movements and biochemical factors keep the lymph flowing, making it possible for the lymphatics to carry out the important task of bodily cleansing and detoxifying.
+Together the muscle contractions, body movements, and biochemical factors keep the lymph flowing, making it possible for the lymphatics to carry out the important task of bodily cleansing and detoxifying.